slovnicki/beamer/package/README.md

 - `routeInformationParser` that parses an incoming URI.
 - `routerDelegate` that controls (re)building of `Navigator`

-Here you use the Beamer implementation of those - `BeamerRouteInformationParser` and `BeamerDelegate`, to which you pass your `LocationBuilder`.
+Here you use the Beamer implementation of those - `BeamerParser` and `BeamerDelegate`, to which you pass your `LocationBuilder`.

 In the simplest form, `LocationBuilder` is just a function which takes the current `BeamState` and returns a custom `BeamLocation` based on the URI or other state properties.